pakal/rsfile/doc/native_io_concepts.rst

 "top-level" object, each stream type would be tempted to implement its own mutex system, which is both error-prone and performance-hindering.

-To solve the problem, RsFile uses some kind of "thread-safe interface" pattern : each class inheriting IOBase shall implement its logic in a thread-unsafe way, and it's up to each factory functions (like io.open()) to wrap the top-level object of the IO chain inside a "thread-safe adapter", a transparent wrapper which simply ensures that only one thread at a time may access the
+To solve the problem, RSFile uses some kind of "thread-safe interface" pattern : each class inheriting IOBase shall implement its logic in a thread-unsafe way, and it's up to each factory functions (like io.open()) to wrap the top-level object of the IO chain inside a "thread-safe adapter", a transparent wrapper which simply ensures that only one thread at a time may access the